Aranyalma2/elfinConnectDeployment/README.md

 ```

 ### Generate new certificate
-Start a mock webserver for certificate generation.
+Start a mock webserver for http based certifaction.

 ```sh
 docker run -d \